digiapulssi/docker-monitoring-zabbix-agent/README.md

 ## Using environment parameters:

 The container contains internal configuration file which is used if a full configuration is not given inside the conf/zabbix_agentd.conf.
-The if a configuration file is given, any ZBX_ prefixed environment variables have no effect, since the configuration is overwritten completely.
+You can additionally still define the environment variables to overwrite some configurations, for e.g. the case where there is need to customise the premade configuration easily for different installations.

 ```
 docker run --name docker-monitoring-zabbix-agent \